kimnanhee/kimnanhee/README.md

 # 김난희(Kim NanHee)

-I am studying to grow into an `Embedded Syetem Developer`📕
+I am studying to grow into an `Developer`📕

 mail📧 : kimnanhee0225@gmail.com